johnpaulada/awesome-learning-collections/README.md

 * [Cryptominded](https://cryptominded.com) - *A curated directory of the best cryptocurrency resources.*
 * [CryptoList](https://github.com/coinpride/CryptoList) - *Curated collection of blockchain & cryptocurrency resources.*

+## Business
+* [Buffer's Social Media Academy](https://buffer.academy/) - *Up your social media marketing game, one article at a time.*
+* [Marketing for Engineers](https://github.com/LisaDziuba/Marketing-for-Engineers) - *A curated collection of marketing articles & tools to grow your product.*
+* [Google Primer](https://www.yourprimer.com/) - *Bite-sized lessons to better your business.*

 ## Others
 * [Explorable Explanations](http://explorabl.es/) - A collection of interactive learning resources.
 * [Athena](https://www.athena.cool/) - *Athena is a community-curated repository of 🔥 learning resources.*